-Do I need vitamin A supplements?
+Should I take vitamin A supplements?

 Lots of people take vitamin supplements, but there is no good evidence that they help unless you have a deficiency.
 Australia’s best guide to how to eat healthily — the Australian Dietary Guidelines — doesn’t recommend them.

 Vitamin supplements are expensive.
 They are best taken only on a doctor’s advice.
-Most people get the vitamins they need from a healthy diet, which has a wide variety of foods, including:

-Who is at risk of vitamin A deficiency?
+Am I at risk of vitamin A deficiency?

 - drink a lot of alcohol